VEXPA: Validated EXPonential Analysis through regular sub-sampling: Conclusion

 \section{Conclusion}

 Exponential analysis methods of the Prony type are more sensitive to noise.
-We offer an add-on technique that regularizes the problem statement and stabilizes and validates the computed results.
+We offer an add-on technique that reconditions the problem statement and stabilizes and validates the computed results.
 As we illustrate in the numerical examples the algorithm works very well.
-In addition, the method is robust with respect to outliers and estimates the model order while performing the validation analysis.
-The approach is highly suited for parallellization and hence improves the running time of the underling Prony-like exponential analysis.
+In addition, the method estimates the model order while performing the validation analysis.
+The approach is highly suited for parallelization and hence further improves the running time of the underlying Prony-like exponential analysis, while offering a reliability comparable to that of the much more computationally intensive atomic norm minimization implementations.